KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 ### Forking the Repository:

-By forking the GitHub Repository, you can create a copy of the original repository without affecting the original.
+By forking the GitHub Repository, can create a copy of the original repository without affecting the original.
 Follow these steps:

  **GitHub Account Setup:**
-   - Log into your GitHub account or create one if you don't have one.
+   - Log into GitHub account or create one if you don't have one.

  **Locate the Repository:**
    - Find the repository at [https://github.com/KimBergstroem/PP4](https://github.com/KimBergstroem/PP4).